-Academic and General staffProfessional Staff may be employed in the following categories which are defined in, and regulated by, clauses 19 to 61:
+- Academic and General staff may be employed in the following categories which are defined in, and regulated by, clauses 19 to 61:

-- on a continuing employment;
+- continuing employment;

-, funding contingent (continuing employment;

-), fixed term employment; or

-casual employment.

-- 18basis.

-- $\underline{14}$ English language teaching staff Language Teaching Staff may be engaged in the following categories which are defined in, and regulated by,

-Schedule 5:

-- on a funding contingent (continuing employment;
+- funding contingent continuing employment;

-- ), fixed term employment; or
+- fixed term employment; or

 - casual employment.

+- 18 English language teaching staff may be engaged in the following categories which are defined in, and regulated by, Schedule 5:

+- funding contingent continuing employment;

+- fixed term employment; or - casual employment.